kwalter94/kwalter94.github.io/_posts/2022-05-14-Of-Recursive-Spells-And-Iterative-Spirits.md

 title: Of Recursive Spells And Iterative Spirits
 date: 2022-05-14
 categories: [Programming]
-tags: [functional, lisp, scheme, magic, witchcraft]
+tags: [programming, functional, lisp, scheme, magic, witchcraft]
 ---

 `Programs` are like magic spells, they conjure the spirits that roam the